Loading of atoms into an optical trap with high initial phase-space density

-The molasses and the optical trap beam are overlapped for 30 ms, unless otherwise indicated.
-The loading of atoms is completed in this short period, as described later.
+The molasses and the optical trap beam are overlapped for 40 ms, unless otherwise indicated.
+The loading of atoms is completed in this period, as described later.
 After the loading, we shut off the cooling and repumping beams and hold atoms in the optical trap for 25 ms, during which the atoms in the molasses fall off and are separated from the optical trap.
 During the holding, the atoms are irradiated by a weak pumping beam, and almost all atoms are pumped to the $\textit{F}$ = 1 state.
-We measure the atom number and temperature through absorption imaging after the time of flight.
+We measure the atom number and temperature of the atoms in the optical trap as well as those in the MOT and the molasses through absorption imaging after the time of flight.